 20. The Big Sick – The romantic comedy can be as entertaining as any other genre.

 19. The Lost City of Z – The transcendent final 15 minutes made me reconsider the first two acts that I’d found somewhat strained.
 It’s a long and clinical film, but Gray rewards you if you lend yourself over.

 18. Graduation – There’s a noir-ish feel to this story of an everyman trying to give his daughter a future away from the city maze they’re stuck in.
 Once corruption is let in, it’ll never leave.
 Helluva final shot.

 17. My Happy Family – Just watch this.
 It’s on Netflix.
 It’s free to watch.
 For your enjoyment.

 16. A Ghost Story – How did that bed sheet never get dirty?

 15. Stronger – It’s a tragedy that a film this good got lost in the Oscar shuffle.
 It *may* have the best shot of the year.
 You’ll know which one.

 14. The Beguiled – Still waiting for Sofia Coppola to drop a film as great as her first 3, but there are flashes of greatness in this steamy southern potboiler. *Elle Fanning voice* Apple Pie?

-13. The Post – Spielberg moves the camera better than any director, ever.
-The script here lays it on pretty thick, but Spielberg almost wills the on-the-nose flaws to his advantage — using them like giant swells of music in his orchestral filmmaking.
+12. The Post – Spielberg moves the camera better than any director, ever.
+Here he merges his recent historical dramas with the serial adventure of his Indiana Jones films.
+The script lays it on thick, but Spielberg almost wills the on-the-nose flaws to his advantage — using them like giant swells of music in his orchestral filmmaking.